XCH-DEVCI/godot-xch-sage-dapp-example/README.md

 npm install
 npm run dev
 ```
+After setting up your React server, you still cannot access the Godot Game Engine directly.
+You need to export the game first.

 2 Godot
 2.1 Open Godot and load the project located in the godot-sage-dapp-example folder.